-DREW LANGSNER has been doing traditional woodworking since 1972 when he apprenticed with master cooper Ruedi Kohler in the Swiss Alps.
-He was introduced to Swedish spoon and bowl carving in 1977 under the tutelage of Wille Sundqvist.
-Drew began making ladderback chairs in 1979 (with John Alexander) and Windsor chairs in 1983 (with Dave Sawyer).
-He is the author of numerous articles that have appeared in "Fine Woodworking", "American Woodworker", "Woodwork" and other magazines.
-His five books on woodworking include Country Woodcraft and Green Woodworking.
-Drew's latest book, The Chairmaker's Workshop, is now out of print.
-Visit Drew's new Web site: www.DrewLangsner.com.
-His e-mail address is: email@example.com
+DREW LANGSNER apprenticed with master cooper Ruedi Kohler in the Swiss Alps in 1972.
+After moving to North Carolina he was introduced to Swedish spoon and bowl carving under the tutelage of Wille Sundqvist.
+Drew began making ladderback chairs in 1979 with J. Alexander and Windsor chairs in 1983 with Dave Sawyer.
+Drew and Louise started Country Workshops in 1978.
+He has also taught classes in Sweden, Denmark, Norway and Japan.
+Drew is the author of numerous articles that have appeared in “Fine Woodworking”, “American Woodworker”, “Woodwork” and other magazines.
+His five books on woodworking include Country Woodcraft , Green Woodworking and The Chairmaker’s Workshop.

 |Country Workshops Home Page

 For a free printed Country Workshops catalog, e-mail us with a request.
 Be sure to include your postal address.